Political system

 President of the Republic of Slovenia

-The President of the Republic calls elections to the National Assembly, promulgates laws, appoints state officials where so required by law, appoints and recalls the ambassadors and envoys of the Republic of Slovenia, accepts credentials of foreign diplomatic representatives, issues instruments of ratification, grants pardons, awards decorations and honorary titles, decides on the opening or closure of missions abroad, nominates the Human Rights Ombudsman, and appoints judges of the Court of Auditors and judges at the European Court of Human Rights.
+Although the role of the President of the Republic falls within the framework of the executive branch, it is primarily representative and initiatory.
+In this capacity, the President calls elections to the National Assembly, promulgates laws, appoints certain state officials where provided by law, appoints and recalls ambassadors and envoys of the Republic of Slovenia, accepts credentials of foreign diplomatic representatives, issues ratification documents, grants pardons, awards decorations and honorary titles, decides on the opening or closure of missions abroad, nominates the Human Rights Ombudsman, and appoints judges of the Court of Auditors and judges at the European Court of Human Rights.

 Judiciary

 The judicial function exercised by the judiciary is, along with the executive and legislative functions, one of the three branches of power that ensure the rule of law in Slovenia.
 The main tasks of the judicial system include deciding on the rights and obligations of citizens in specific cases and deciding on the charges against them.
-The Slovenian Constitution requires that all courts be impartial, independent and established by law, and judges to be independent in the exercise of their office and bound only by the Constitution and the law.
+The Slovenian Constitution requires that all courts be impartial, independent and established by the law, and judges to be independent in their work, bound only by the Constitution and the law.

 Local self-government

-Slovenian people exercise their right to local self-government in municipalities and other local communities.
-Municipalities are an equal partner of the State and are managed by three independent bodies — the mayor, the municipal council and the monitoring committee.
-The mayor and the municipal council members are elected by the people in municipal elections every four years, while the monitoring committee is appointed by municipal councillors.
-There are 212 municipalities in Slovenia, of which 12 have the status of urban municipalities.
+The residents of Slovenia exercise their right to local self-government in municipalities and other local communities.
+Municipalities are an equal partner of the State and are managed by three independent bodies: the mayor, the municipal council and the supervisory board.
+The mayor and members of the municipal council are elected by the people in local elections every four years, while the supervisory board is appointed by the municipal councilors.
+Slovenia has 212 municipalities, of which 12 hold the status of urban municipalities.